 Gentlemen don’t talk about money?
 Not in business.
 Ask your clients in a product survey about their feelings about your pricing to determine if they think your offer is a good value for money.
-If not, well, they may start to learn alternative solutions quite soon.
+If not, they may start learning alternative solutions quite soon.

 How would you feel if you could no longer use our product?

 Engaged users are like a dream coming true for every company.
-They may easily change the supplier or tool if they are not like Mariah Carey and can live without you.
+They may easily change the supplier or tool if they are unlike Mariah Carey and can live without you.
 Find out how they would feel if your software, app, or product disappeared one day.